 Transmission and Distribution Utility (TDU) delivery rate changes in Texas impact your monthly electric bill.
 Delivery rates change every March (usually down) and every September (usually up).

 Looking for the latest TDU Rates?
-This page has the most recent Texas TDU Rates!
+See the Updated Texas TDU Delivery Rates!

 The great news is, delivery rates are dropping March 1 2019.
 If you want to see those new rates, scroll on down to the bottom of this page.